-How can you support LGBTQ+-owned businesses?
+How can you support LGBTQIA+-owned businesses?

 Provide Ongoing Monetary Support

 One meaningful way you can support LGBTQIA+-owned businesses is by ensuring your support goes beyond the one-and-done.
 Instead of just buying one sticker or a t-shirt in June, think about how you can support LGBTQIA+-owned businesses as an ongoing part of your life.
 Can you follow the business on social media or sign up for their newsletter?
 Do they have a Patron page or a low-cost membership option?
 Can you buy their products as gifts for friends throughout the year?
 Think about how you can support LGBTQIA+ businesses beyond Pride month.

 You can support LGBTQIA+-owned businesses by promoting their services to your workplace or organization.
 Corporations often seek out small businesses as suppliers, and may even have a Diversity Supplier Program for LGBTQIA+ owned small businesses (Certified LGBTBEs).
 Whether to collaborate with an LGBTQIA+ owned clothing company for Pride merchandise, or hire an LGBTQIA+ consultant to provide a Pronouns Training to employees, the possibilities between corporations and LGBTQIA+ owned small businesses are endless.

 If you know of a small business that could partner with your organization, start an internal discussion with the appropriate stakeholder and learn the best way to get that business connected.
 For example, if you’re interested in seeing a Pronouns Training Seminar at your workplace, contact your HR or DEI Director with information about the training, why you feel it’s important, and a suggestion for an LGBTQIA+ small business to partner with.